Congress Casts A Suspicious Eye On Russia's Kaspersky Lab

 Kaspersky's Russian roots

-That chorus of no's comes as no surprise to James Lewis, a cybersecurity expert at the Center for Strategic and International Studies, a non-partisan Washington security-issues think tank.
+That chorus of noes comes as no surprise to James Lewis, a cybersecurity expert at the Center for Strategic and International Studies, a nonpartisan Washington security-issues think tank.
 He notes that Eugene Kaspersky, the firm's founder and top executive, studied at a KGB cryptography institute and served in the Soviet military.

 "And he still has a company that operates out of Moscow," Lewis adds.
 "So for an intelligence agency, those are gonna be red flags."